MicrosoftDocs/azure-docs/articles/data-explorer/manage-cluster-choose-sku.md

 * **Production**: Production clusters contain two nodes for engine and data management clusters and are operated under the Azure Data Explorer [SLA](https://azure.microsoft.com/en-us/support/legal/sla/data-explorer/v1_0/).

 * **Dev/Test (no SLA)**: Dev/Test clusters have a single D11_v2 node for the engine cluster and a single D1 node for the data management cluster.
-This is the lowest cost configuration because of the low instance count and no engine markup charge.
-There is no SLA for this cluster configuration because it lacks redundancy.
+This cluster type is the lowest cost configuration because of the low instance count and no engine markup charge.
+There's no SLA for this cluster configuration because it lacks redundancy.

 ## SKU types